 How to Create, Manage, and Improve Knowledge Management Systems for Customer Support

-In customer support, we’re often playing on the reactive end of things.
+In customer support, we’re often operating on the reactive end of things.
 And when you’re swamped in support tickets, it’s hard to be proactive and work on strategic measures to help your customers be successful in the big picture.
-Plus, you’ll almost always find that the same questions and issues come up over and over again.
+Plus, you’ll almost always notice the same questions and issues come up over and over again.

 Building a knowledge management system can help you ...